fs2019-atml/face-to-cartoon/README.md

 second column.
 We see that the fake does not look exactly like the original cartoons in the third column.
 They cover some kind of facial expression as in the real image (e.g. viewing direction, perspective scaling of the right eye of the girl in the bottom).
 In the fourth column we have fakes without landmark loss, they capture more of the original distribution (e.g. the unnatural, direct look to the camera).
-We have to admit that we can not prove that this is all due to the landmark loss.

 ## Git Workflow